 RISK OF MACE is NOT less than 1%

 [Section Prompt: Can the patient perform activity of at least 4 metabolic equivalents (METs)?
 (Examples of 4 METs would include: light yard work, walking slowly on a flat surface at a 15-minute mile pace, or a moderate amount of work around the house like sweeping floors or carrying groceries.)
-(Fleisher 2014)]
+(Jette 1990: https://onlinelibrary.wiley.com/doi/pdf/10.1002/clc.4960130809)]

 ☐ Yes, the patient can perform at least 4 METs